 - Pruning out suckers so that the stake does not become overwhelmed

-Prune out suckers whenever you find them.
-Suckers will sap the strength of the plant.
-An additional benefit of such "thinning" is that a more open plant enjoys better air circulation and will, therefore, be less prone to disease.
+Suckers will sap the strength of the plant and should be pruned away when you find them.
+Suckers grow in the space between the main stem of the tomato plant and the fruiting branches.
+An additional benefit of pruning is that a more open plant enjoys better air circulation and will be less prone to disease.